National and Kapodistrian University of Athens: Notable alumni

 Throughout its history, a sizeable number of University of Athens alumni have become notable in many varied fields, both academic and otherwise.
 Moreover, two Nobel Prize-winners have studied or taught at Athens, with both their prizes being in Literature.

 Politics

 Fifteen Greek prime ministers and three Greek presidents (Konstantinos Karamanlis served as both) have studied at the University of Athens, including Charilaos Trikoupis, Eleftherios Venizelos, Georgios Papandreou, Andreas Papandreou, Konstantinos Karamanlis, Karolos Papoulias, and most recently interim prime minister Vassiliki Thanou-Christophilou.
-Also, Constantine II, the last monarch of Greece, and Nicos Anastasiades, the current president of Cyprus, attended the university.
+Also, Constantine II, the last monarch of Greece, and Nicos Anastasiades, the former president of Cyprus, attended the university.

-The University of Athens has also been home to a large number of other politicians, such as Dora Bakoyannis, Kyriakos Mavronikolas, Georgios Alogoskoufis, Fofi Gennimata, and Dimitris Koutsoumpas.
+The University of Athens has also been home to a large number of other politicians and diplomats, such as Dora Bakoyannis, Kyriakos Mavronikolas, Georgios Alogoskoufis, Fofi Gennimata, Frances Lanitou, and Dimitris Koutsoumpas.